CLEVERHome Storage

 Step 6: Solve the Liquid Detergent Drip Problem

-The IRIS USA Airtight Storage Container with Snap-Close Lid is excellent for pods.
-The airtight seal keeps moisture out — important in the consistently humid environment of a working laundry room — and the clear walls let you see at a glance when you are running low.
+The Compare Options is excellent for pods.
+The airtight seal keeps moisture out -- important in the consistently humid environment of a working laundry room -- and the clear walls let you see at a glance when you are running low.

 Step 7: Create a Dedicated Folding Zone